If you’ve just got your first miter saw, one of the first things you should do is learn everything you can about it first before you even turn it on.

 If you’re a very experienced woodworker, then you’ll know this tip already.
 You don’t have to mark out the same measurement over and over again.

-You can just set the measurement on the miter saw, clamp a stop block to the miter saw stand at the exact length you have to cut repeatedly, then you can just make as many cuts as you need.
+You can just set the measurement on the miter saw, clamp a stop block to the miter saw fence at the exact length you have to cut repeatedly, then you can just make as many cuts as you need.

-2. Use a mobile miter saw stand
+7. Use a mobile miter saw stand

 It is almost impossible to use a miter saw efficiently without placing it on a stand of some sort.